 At St Catherine's Way, the new road bears north, crossing the path of the old one.
 A 1953 proposal for the Cams Hall estate involved building a large housing estate and three schools.
 While that wasn't pursued at its original scale, it did end with the opening of Fareham Girls' Grammar School in 1958, which was built on the land known as North Park, and accessed from a long driveway off of Birdwood Grove (after the Ministry of Transport refused to allow even a gate to be placed on the main road).
 This became Cams Hill mixed school in 1975.
 Some of their land was sold off to create Shearwater Avenue in the 1990s; Birdwood Grove itself was opened as 'Cams Manor Estate' in 1937.

 East Cams Close takes up the land formerly occupied by East Cams House, which formed part of the East Cams Farm.
 There would have been a tollgate here, the last one before Wymering.
 Opposite, a row of 1940s houses is set back from the road.
-Despite it aligning perfectly with other sections of old road, it looks like this one was misleadingly added.
+Despite it aligning perfectly with other sections of old road, it looks like this one was actually a modern addition.
 Another field was sold to create Cams Bay Close in the 1960s.
+The public footpath here was the route down to Wicor Marsh and Wicor Farm long before any of the houses were built; everything else has been built around it.

 The Thicket and The Spinney were originally built to house prisoners of war (camp E251), many of whom later became integrated in to the local community, with today's housing being developed after 1965.

-Moving along the road, the earliest houses on the road itself arrived at the start of the 20th Century.
-In the 1980s, Condor Avenue was built, with the associated tiny roundabout.
+Moving along the road, the earliest houses on the road itself arrived at the start of the 20th century.
+In the 1980s, Condor Avenue was built, with its tiny roundabout.
 It wasn't until 2005 that five old houses on large plots of land were demolished to make way for Oysell Gardens.

 Cams Bridge (accessed from The Thicket) leads to Winnham Farm, and formerly served a gravel pit and a piece of land known as Cams Coppice.